tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 ## USDM Deep Dive

-The following deep dive critically evaluates USDM, examining its design, reserves, peg mechanics, yield distribution, risks, regulatory framework, and long-term viability.
-This section offers both detailed analysis and commentary to address potential challenges, opportunities for improvement, and broader market implications of USDM’s structure.
+The following deep dive critically evaluates USDM, examining its design, reserves, peg mechanics, yield distribution, risks, regulatory framework and long-term viability.
+This section offers both detailed analysis and commentary to address potential challenges, opportunities for improvement and broader market implications of USDM’s structure.

 ### 1. Reserves and Collateralization
 USDM is fully backed by U.S. Treasury Bills (T-Bills), a stable and secure asset class considered one of the safest forms of fiat-denominated collateral.
 These reserves are integral to the stability of USDM’s 1:1.x USD peg and form the foundation for the yield generation that is distributed to token holders.